Juniper/terraform-provider-mist/docs/resources/device_switch.md

 - `console` (Attributes) (see [below for nested schema](#nestedatt--remote_syslog--console))
 - `enabled` (Boolean)
 - `files` (Attributes List) (see [below for nested schema](#nestedatt--remote_syslog--files))
-- `network` (String) if source_address is configured, will use the vlan firstly otherwise use source_ip
+- `network` (String) If source_address is configured, will use the vlan firstly otherwise use source_ip
 - `send_to_all_servers` (Boolean)
 - `servers` (Attributes List) (see [below for nested schema](#nestedatt--remote_syslog--servers))
 - `time_format` (String) enum: `millisecond`, `year`, `year millisecond`